UoB-COMSM0166/2025-group-23/README.md

 <img alt="think-aloud-summary" src="https://github.com/user-attachments/assets/322ff173-0963-4bdf-b714-101e3c063620" />
 </div>
 <br>
+We conducted a qualitite Think Aloud (TA) evalation as it has been shown to be effective in areas of Human Computer Interaction (Nielsen et al., 2002; Joe et al., 2015).
 Participants were encouraged to think aloud as they played, expressing their thoughts and reactions in real-time.
-Using audio recording, we recorded their feedback (summarised in Figure 15), paying special attention to moments of confusion and engagement.
+Using audio recording, we recorded their feedback and identified a series of underlying themes utilising techniques found in Thematic Analysis (Braun & Clarke, 2006), paying special attention to moments of confusion and engagement.
 From these observations, we identified several key themes and categorized the feedback (in table 3) as follows:
 <br>
 <br>